Wall Street Praises Salesforce Inc. (CRM) After Recent Earnings Report

 CRM’s Market Performance

-CRM stocks went down by -0.96% for the week, with a monthly drop of -13.44% and a quarterly performance of -12.12%, while its annual performance rate touched -48.90%.
-The volatility ratio for the week stands at 2.67% while the volatility levels for the past 30 days are set at 3.33% for Salesforce Inc. The simple moving average for the period of the last 20 days is -6.78% for CRM stocks with a simple moving average of -23.50% for the last 200 days.
+CRM stocks went up by 0.91% for the week, with a monthly drop of -14.98% and a quarterly performance of -11.54%, while its annual performance rate touched -48.87%.
+The volatility ratio for the week stands at 2.55% while the volatility levels for the past 30 days are set at 3.24% for Salesforce Inc. The simple moving average for the period of the last 20 days is -5.81% for CRM stocks with a simple moving average of -23.18% for the last 200 days.

 Analysts’ Opinion of CRM